-For example, if a backup job is about to be running at 10:00 AM on September, 15, 2017, and last modification of an e-mail was made at 10:00 AM on September, 1, 2014.
-This means that the e-mail "age" is 3 years and 2 weeks.
+For example, if a backup job is about to be running at 10:00 AM on September, 15, 2017, and last modification was made at 10:00 AM on September, 1, 2014.
+This means that the item's "age" is 3 years and 2 weeks.

 - The "age" is then compared with the value that is set in the Retention policy for mailbox items for repository (3 years in our example).
-If the "age" exceeds the specified interval, then such email item will not be backed up into the repository.
+If the "age" exceeds the specified interval, then such organization items will not be backed up into the repository.

 - The retention period starting point is set to the current date/time.
 Obsolete data is removed from the repository automatically according to the following: